Mayo House (Portland, Oregon): History

-Named after mayonnaise in either 1895 or late 1896, the Austrian immigrant's family home followed the Queen Anne architectural style as was popular in the area at that time.
+The Austrian immigrant's family home followed the Queen Anne architectural style as was popular in the area at that time.
 Located within the Eliot neighborhood in what had been the city of Albina (consolidated into Portland in 1891), the house originally stood at 2401 Union Avenue North, on the northern corner of NE Sacramento Street and Union (now renamed Martin Luther King Jr. Boulevard).

 In 1912, the building was first moved to make room for the Mayo Apartments, where Mayo commissioned Swedish builder-designer Christian Hansen to build a three-story complex that still stands today.
 The house, meanwhile, was moved westward and across the street, moving towards the middle of NE Sacramento Street.
 Photographed in 1929 as part of preliminary studies prior to the ten-foot widening of Union Avenue, the house was moved again in 1930 - twice, in fact, being moved once and then again to a more permanent foundation once work was complete.